zacharesmer/tamagometer/notes.md

 ### Miscellaneous notes from writing some bad micropython
 I started by essentially replicating the flipper's raw recording format.
 Just print out the run lengths and split on really long gaps.
 This revealed that there is a 4 way back and forth conversation to arrange a visit.
 I was able to record that into NEC-ish format and get my tamagotchi to visit itself, so I think the NEC assumption is OK for visits at least.

+I want to make something better for this, but for now:
+- Upload the contents of the pico folder on a raspberry pi pico
+- Connect to it with minicom (or your preferred serial/tty/com tool)
+- Set minicom (or whichever program) to capture to a file
+- I had some decent success having the minicom.cap file open in VSCode while it was also being written to by minicom.
+This way I could add dividers and some notes about what each capture was

 At this point we have exited the physical layer, and I need a better interface to play with the data I'm sending, to see if flipping some bits will still allow for a valid code.
 It seems like there would be some kind of error detection/rejection, so it might make things more complicated.

 An example visit, from my fake tamagotchi's perspective: